openvswitch/ovs/Documentation/ref/ovsdb.7.rst

 OVSDB database files are append-only, it works even if the database is being modified when the snapshot takes place.

+Another way to make a backup is to use ``ovsdb-client backup``, which connects to a running database server and outputs an atomic snapshot of its schema and content, in the same format used for on-disk databases.

 To restore from a backup, stop the database server or servers, overwrite the database file with the backup (e.g. with ``cp``), and then restart the servers.